Nannie Louise Wright

-Nannie Louise Wright (June 30, 1879 – March 16, 1958) was an American composer, pianist, and teacher born in Fayette, Missouri.
+Nannie Louise Wright (June 30, 1879 – March 16, 1958) was an American composer, pianist, and music educator born in Fayette, Missouri.
 She graduated from Howard-Payne Junior College in Fayette and the Columbia School of Music in Chicago, Illinois.
 Wright studied piano with Mary Wood Chase in Chicago and with Josef Lhévinne in Berlin.
 She returned to Fayette to become the Director of Music at Howard- Payne College in 1909.
-Later, she served as President of the Missouri State Music Teachers' Association and as Dean of Music at Central Methodist University's Swinney Conservatory of Music in Fayette.
+Later, she served as President of the Missouri State Music Teachers' Association and as Dean of Music at Central Methodist University's Swinney Conservatory of Music in Fayette, where one of her students was William Gillock.